posva/vim-vue/readme.md

 </details>

-### Vim gets very slow when using this plugin!
-How can I fix this?
+### _Vim gets slows down when using this plugin_ How can I fix that?

-Put `let g:vue_disable_pre_processors=1` in your .vimrc to disable checking for prepocessors.
-When checking for prepocessor languages, some syntax highlighting checks are repeated several times wastefully, which can slow down vim.
-This variable stops the plugin from supporting prepocessor language highlighting.
+Add `let g:vue_disable_pre_processors=1` in your .vimrc to disable checking for prepocessors.
+When checking for prepocessor languages, multiple syntax highlighting checks are done, which can slow down vim.
+This variable prevents vim-vue from supporting **every** prepocessor language highlighting.